Thomas Doty – Storyteller

 - Bear Rock.
 Doty provided cultural information to members of the native community so that Bear Rock could be moved back to its original location on Lower Table Rock in southern Oregon.
 Bear Rock is sacred to the Takelma people.
 He is an image of Great Bear in the Sky who perpetuates the seasons with his circle dance.
 Bear Rock was put "back in balance" on May 16, 2009.
 A native ceremony accompanied the event.

 - Medicine Rock Project.
 During the summer and fall of 2008, Thomas Doty and Roy Phillips worked with Jan Wright, Director of the Talent Historical Society, and Desi Brown of Desiesque Designs and Ken Brown Construction, to create the Medicine Rock Exhibit, patterned after a portion of the Medicine Rock site.
-The new rock is located at the entrance to the society's museum in Talent, Oregon.
+The new rock was installed at the entrance to the society's museum in Talent, Oregon.
 The Meyer Memorial Trust funded the project which includes the rock replica, an accompanying exhibit of photos and text, a new story about Medicine Rock by Doty and a public presentation on rock writings by Phillips.
-The exhibit was dedicated on October 18, 2008.
+The exhibit was dedicated on October 18, 2008 and blessed by Agnes Baker Pilgrim.

 - Sacred Salmon Ceremony at Ti'lomikh.
-Bringing an ancient ceremony home to a Takelma village along the Rogue River in southern Oregon.
+Worked with Takelma elder Agnes Baker Pilgrim to bring the ancient ceremony home to Ti'lomikh, an ancient village along the Rogue River in southern Oregon.
 June, 2007.

 - Eme'tek!iyikíkh (We Are Here).
 Featured speaker and on the planning committee for native sculpture installed in downtown Ashland, Oregon, September, 2006.